metabase/metabase/docs/users-guide/interactive-dashboards.md

 ## Interactive dashboards

 You can customize what happens when people click on questions in your dashboard.

+By default, when you create charts using Metabase's graphical query builder, your charts automatically come with [drill-through capabilities](https://www.metabase.com/blog/drilling-through-data/index.html), which let folks click on a chart to explore further.
+But if you have a more customized click path in mind, Metabase allows you to customize what happens when a user clicks on a chart or table in your dashboard.

-You can set up a question to:
+You can set up a dashboard card to:

-- send the user to a custom destination: a dashboard, question, or custom URL
+- Send the user to a custom destination: a dashboard, question, or custom URL.
-- update a dashboard filter (what we call **cross-filtering**)
+- Update a dashboard filter (what we call **cross-filtering**).

 To configure this interactivity, you'll use the **click behavior** option on a dashboard card to slide out the click behavior sidebar.